 5. Merge instead of rebase, then conflicting merges of merges

 Codex ran git merge origin/main, hit a conflict, fixed it, then later ran git merge origin/main again because of a new commit on main.
-History becomes a rats-nest of merge commits, each with their own conflicts.
+History becomes a nest of merge commits, each with its own conflicts.

 How to spot it: git log --oneline --graph shows many merge commits.
-Hard to follow history.
+History is hard to follow.

 Shortest path to fix

-Make it your own habit, or wire it into the harness:
+Make it your own habit, or wire it into the environment:

 git fetch origin